joelegner/voided_shaft/docs/report.md

 Chapter 13 of the code gives foundation design requirements.
 However, detailed requirements for drilled shafts are not given.
 Refer to Section 13.4.3.

-Chapter 14 of the ACI 318 code deals with plain concrete.
+Chapter 14 deals with plain concrete.
 Section 14.1.2 specifically excludes drilled shafts and refers the user to the general building code.
 In some states, including Florida, transmission line structures are excluded from the building code requirements, leaving us with no code for the design of such foundations.

-ACI 336.3-93 is outdated but recommends using the ACI 318 code for concrete design for drilled shafts, in contradiction to the ACI 318 code itself.
+ACI 336.3-93 is outdated but recommends using the ACI 318 code for concrete design for drilled shafts, in contradiction to the ACI 318 code itself (ACI 1993; ACI 2014).
 It also recommends that ACI 318.1, which was previously a parallel code for plain concrete, be used for the design of piers with sufficient lateral resistance of soil provided, again in contradiction to the ACI 318 code.

 ## Confinement